 10. Interact with the people.

 Just like any other social media, Pinterest is all about communication.
 If you want people to notice you and your content, notice them first.
-Like, share, and comment other Pins – this way you’ll definitely make yourself more visible.
+Like, share, and comment on other Pins–this way you will definitely make yourself more visible and will eventually drive more traffic from Pinterest to your blog.

-As you see, driving traffic through Pinterest isn’t is hard as it seems.
-If you are ready to present your profile right, specify your niche, create a board, and spend some time on promotion and communication, you will be able to use Pinterest as a powerful promotional tool.
+As you see, driving traffic from Pinterest isn’t is hard as it seems.
+If you are ready to present your profile right, specify your niche, create a board, and spend some time on promotion and communication, you will be able to use Pinterest as a powerful tool to promote your blog for free.
 I wish you good luck with that!